Journey to Historic Downtown Carlisle

 A great start to your journey in downtown Carlisle is the Cumberland Valley Visitors Center on High Street.
 The Visitors Center features maps, brochures, and informative staff to answer all of your questions and provide great tips around the town.
 Attached to the Visitors Center, visitors can show for gifts and artwork at History on High.

-So you've got your maps and you're ready to explore downtown Carlisle and you start your trek on High Street.
+So you've got your maps, and you're ready to explore downtown Carlisle as you start your trek on High Street.
 Whistlestop Bookshop offers a variety of cards, postcards, and of course, books!
-To express your styles and check out the latest fashion, the clothesVine is a mother-daughter run clothing boutique.
+To express your styles and check out the latest fashion, the clothesVine is a mother and daughter run clothing boutique.
 If you're feeling nostalgic, visit Georgie Lou's Retro Candy and be reminded about your wonder years.
-By now, you've probably done some shopping and maybe your feet are a little weary.
-Don't fret, Warm Springs Salon and Day Spa sits on West High Street to relieve some of that tension and allow some relaxation.
 If you are feeling creative, walk across the square and head to Create-a-Palooza, a "paint your own" art and activity studio for all ages.

-Head to West Chapel Avenue, a small alleyway behind Pomfret Street, to find two hidden gems.
-Earth Artisan & Outfitter is the only source for outdoor inspiration in downtown Carlisle with a variety of photography, fine arts, goods, and gear.
-Nearby, Feathers in the Nest offers vintage decor and upcycled furniture to decorate your home.
+Head to West Chapel Avenue, a small alleyway behind Pomfret Street, to find Earth Artisan & Outfitter, which is the only source of outdoor inspiration in downtown Carlisle.
+This small shop features a variety of photography, fine arts, goods, and gear.

 Shopping doesn't end there.
 Hanover Street provides a collection of shops for everyone.
-Musicians will be inspired at JW Music, where they can get advice, learn a new instrument, or pick up something to try.
-Visit the greatest gift to pick up some unique items for your loved ones or stop by No Common Scents for artisan bath and body items.
-Find vintage clothing styles at Miss Ruth's Time Bomb or find affordable, gently used name brand items at 2nd Time Around Consignment Shop.
-Cole's Bicycle Inc. is a great place to shop for bikes and bike accessories and what better way to try out your next bike than using the Carlisle Bike and Pedestrian Trail Network.
+Visit the greatest gift to pick up some unique items for your loved ones, or stop by No Common Scents and Glitz Soap Co. for artisan bath and body items.
+Find vintage clothing styles at Miss Ruth's Time Bomb or find affordable, gently used items at C-Luv Thrift.
+Cole's Bicycle Inc. is a great place to shop for bikes and bike accessories, and what better way to try out your bike than using the Carlisle Bike and Pedestrian Trail Network?

 Antique collectors will love Downtown Carlisle with several places to visit and shop.
-The Northgate Antique Mall offers a compilation of over 70 vendors with a wide variety of vintage collectibles, including military artifacts, coins, glass, and jewelry.
-For antique home furnishings for bedrooms, offices, and living rooms, visit Antiques on Hanover Street.
-Another antique shop on Hanover Street is the Serendipity Antique Gallery, featuring vintage coins, collectibles, jewelry, and arcade machines.
-If that's not enough to build your own antique roadshow, Bedford Street Antiques may be the icing on the cake, with over 100 diverse vendors.
-The recently-opened Carlisle Antique Mall completes your search for treasures by offering 35,000-square-feet of space in a restored 1920's-era building that is reminiscent of a vintage department store.
+The Northgate Antique Mall offers a compilation of over 70 vendors with various vintage collectibles, including military artifacts, coins, glass, and jewelry.
+For antique home furnishings for bedrooms, offices, and living rooms, visit Antiques on Hanover Street and then head to Bedford Street Antiques, with over 100 diverse vendors.
+The Carlisle Antique Mall completes your search for treasures by offering 35,000 square feet of space in a restored 1920's-era building that is reminiscent of a vintage department store.

 Arts & Culture Paints A Masterpiece Downtown